lamastex/scalable-data-science/CONTRIBUTING.md

 Please send any typos or suggestions to raazesh.sainudiin@gmail.com

-Raazesh Sainudiin and Sivanand Sivaram with assistance from Dillon George
+Raazesh Sainudiin and Sivanand Sivaram with assistance from Paul Brouwers, Dillon George and Ivan Sadikov